Frequently asked questions on Ebola virus disease

 12. Is it safe to travel during an outbreak?
 What is WHO’s travel advice?

-During an outbreak, WHO reviews the public health situation regularly, and recommends any travel or trade restrictions if necessary.
+During an outbreak, WHO reviews the public health situation regularly and recommends any travel or trade restrictions, if necessary, and may inform national authorities to implement it.
+WHO is currently reviewing its recommendations for travel and expects to issue advice in the coming days.

-The risk of infection for travelers is very low since person-to-person transmission results from direct contact with the body fluids or secretions of an infected patient.
+While travellers should always be vigilant with regard to their health and those around them, the risk of infection for travellers is very low since person-to-person transmission results from direct contact with the body fluids or secretions of an infected patient.

 WHO’s general travel advice